 9.2 No Authority to Bind; No Fiduciary Relationship.
 Neither party hereto shall have the authority to bind or to purport to bind the other party hereto.
 The parties agree that no employment, agency, joint venture, partnership, advisory or fiduciary relationship shall be deemed to exist or arise between them with respect to the transactions contemplated by this Agreement; any such relationship shall exist only as expressly stated in any future definitive agreements.

 9.3 Business Opportunities.
 Notwithstanding any thing to the contrary of the foregoing, ChemConnect recognizes that ENA and its affiliates (a) have participated and will continue to participate in venture capital and other direct investment in other entities and other similar transactions, (b) may have interest in, participate with and maintain seats on the boards of directors of such entities and (c) may develop business opportunities for such entities.
-ChemConnect also recognizes that such other entities and affiliates of ENA may be engaged in business-to-business e-commerce, including internet-based exchanges similar to or in competition with ChemConnect and acknowledges and agrees that neither ENA nor its affiliates shall be restricted or proscribed by the terms of this Agreement or the relationship between ChemConnect and ENA, or otherwise, from engaging in any of the foregoing activities, regardless of whether such business activity is in direct or indirect competition with the business or activities of ChemConnect and that neither ENA nor any of its affiliates have any obligation to offer ChemConnect any business opportunity presented to any of them and waives any claim that any business opportunity pursued by ENA of any of its affiliates or any such other entities constitutes a corporate opportunity of ChemConnect that is or was appropriated.
+ChemConnect also recognizes that such other entities and affiliates of ENA may be engaged in business-to-business e-commerce, including internet-based exchanges similar to or in competition with ChemConnect and acknowledges and agrees that neither ENA nor its affiliates shall be restricted or proscribed by the terms of this Agreement or the relationship between ChemConnect and ENA, or otherwise, from engaging in any of the foregoing activities, regardless of whether such business activity is in direct or indirect competition with the business or activities of ChemConnect and that neither ENA nor any of its affiliates have any obligation to offer ChemConnect any business opportunity presented to any of them and waives any claim that any business opportunity pursued by ENA or any of its affiliates or any such other entities constitutes a corporate opportunity of ChemConnect that is or was appropriated.
+If, however, ENA becomes a strategic investor in an internet-based third-party chemicals exchange that is engaged in business-to-business e-commerce in direct competition with ChemConnect, ChemConnect shall have the option to withdraw the Charter Member designation given to ENA, and if withdrawn, ENA shall thereafter be relieved from its obligation to designate WCE as its preferred exchange.
 ChemConnect recognizes that the provisions of this Section 9 constitute a material inducement of ENA to enter into this Agreement.

 10. MISCELLANEOUS